Lux3n-git/luxclient/misc/jargon5.md

+    Skybridge:
+        A bridge in the sky used to break bastions without having to break through the rest of the vault defenses so that attackers can focus on pearling the defenders and mining through the spike.
+    Skybunker:
+        An obsidian bunker, usually above a vault, used to defend against skybridges.
     Spike:
         A line through the obsidian pyramid at the center of a vault, diamond reinforced on a separate shared group, to allow sharing access to the chest containing pearls.